senlin/so-clean-up-wp-seo/readme.txt

 The **Default Settings** of the current release are as follows:

-* hide the cartoon-style sidebar ads on almost all settings pages of the Yoast SEO plugin
+* hides the cartoon-style sidebar ads on almost all settings pages of the Yoast SEO plugin
-* hide the tagline nag showing as a Problem in the Yoast SEO Dashboard
+* hides the tagline nag showing as a Problem in the Yoast SEO Dashboard
-* hide the robots nag showing as a Problem in the Yoast SEO Dashboard and in the advanced tab of Yoast SEO UI in edit Post/Page screen when your site is blocking access to robots
+* hides the robots nag showing as a Problem in the Yoast SEO Dashboard and in the advanced tab of Yoast SEO UI in edit Post/Page screen when your site is blocking access to robots
-* hide the Upsell Notice in the Notification box that shows in the Yoast SEO Dashboard
+* hides the Upsell Notice in the Notification box that shows in the Yoast SEO Dashboard
-* hide the Upsell Notice in social tab of Yoast Post/Page metabox
+* hides the Upsell Notice in social tab of Yoast Post/Page metabox
-* hide the Premium Upsell Admin Block that shows in the entire Yoast SEO backend
+* hides the Premium Upsell Admin Block that shows in the entire Yoast SEO backend
 * hides "Premium" submenu in its entirety
 * hides "Go Premium" metabox on edit Post/Page screens
-* **NEW:** hides Post/Page/Taxonomy Deletion Premium Ad
+* hides Post/Page/Taxonomy Deletion Premium Ad
-* hide Problems box from Yoast SEO Dashboard
+* hides Problems box from Yoast SEO Dashboard
-* hide Notifications box from Yoast SEO Dashboard
+* hides Notifications box from Yoast SEO Dashboard
-* hide image warning nag that shows in edit Post/Page screen when featured image is smaller than 200x200 pixels
+* hides image warning nag that shows in edit Post/Page screen when featured image is smaller than 200x200 pixels
-* hide check Configuration wizard box that shows on top of most admin screens
+* hides check Configuration wizard box that shows on top of most admin screens
-* hide issue counter from adminbar and sidebar
+* hides issue counter from adminbar and sidebar
+* **NEW:** hides new readability "features" of Post/Page metabox
-* hide ad for premium version in help center
+* hides ad for premium version in help center
-* hide the SEO Score, Readability, Title and Meta Description admin columns on the Posts/Pages screens; Focus keyword column can be hidden too
+* hides the SEO Score, Readability, Title and Meta Description admin columns on the Posts/Pages screens; Focus keyword column can be hidden too
-* hide the SEO Score and Readability admin columns on taxonomies
+* hides the SEO Score and Readability admin columns on taxonomies
-* hide SEO Settings on individual profile page
+* hides SEO Settings on individual profile page
-* remove primary category feature
+* removes primary category feature
-* remove the Yoast SEO admin bar menu
+* removes the Yoast SEO admin bar menu
-* remove the Yoast SEO widget from the WordPress Dashboard
+* removes the Yoast SEO widget from the WordPress Dashboard

 We support this plugin exclusively through [Github](https://github.com/senlin/so-clean-up-wp-seo/issues).
 Therefore, if you have any questions, need help and/or want to make a feature request, please open an issue over at Github.
 You can also browse through open and closed issues to find what you are looking for and perhaps even help others.